nextstrain/docker-base/README.md

 If possible, pin the software to a specific version.
-Otherwise, add the download/install/build command to the section labeled with `Add unpinned programs and Nextstrain components` to ensure the latest version is included in every Docker image build.
+Otherwise, add the download/install/build command to the section labeled with `Add unpinned programs` to ensure the latest version is included in every Docker image build.

 ### Best practices